RedhawkSDR/short_file_to_float_file/README.md

-# REDHAWK Basic Waveforms -
+# REDHAWK Basic Waveforms - Short File to Float File

 Actively Managed

 ## Description

-Contains the source and build script for the REDHAWK Basic Waveform -
+Contains the source and build script for the REDHAWK Basic Waveform short_file_to_float_file.
+This waveform reads in a file containing shorts, converts them to floats in REDHAWK and then writes out the file.
+This waveform uses three components, fileReader, DataConverter, and fileWriter.

 ## Active Tags and Branches